Where to stay in Santorini

 These towns are somehow quite similar, both located on the edge of the cliff, both with an amazing view of the Caldera, both with a great sunset and both with a small harbour down the countless steps.

-What Oia is missing is the nightlife and the sometimes overcrowded feeling of Fira.
+What Oia is missing is the nightlife and the high popularity of Fira.
 And this may be seen as an advantage if you after a more relaxed and chilled out experience

 To my eyes, Oia is even more impressive than Fira, more of a boutique choice.
 But I am chilled out by nature 🙂